Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 Make sure

-SwitchBot Mini Robot Vacuum K10+ / K10+ Pro
+SwitchBot Mini Robot Vacuum K10+

 has been added to your App.